 In many cases, you may be allowed to proceed with an uncontested divorce, where you and your spouse will be assigned a court hearing date.
 If your spouse fails to show up at the hearing and does not contest the divorce, the family court may finalize your divorce based on the facts in your divorce complaint.

-If your spouse, on the other hand, attends the hearing and contests the divorce or a particular issue in the dissolution of marriage, the judge will hear testimony and review evidence presented by both sides to decide on division of property, child custody, child support, alimony, timesharing, and other divorce issues.
+If your spouse, on the other hand, attends the hearing and contests the divorce or a particular issue in the dissolution of marriage, the judge will hear testimony and review the evidence presented by both sides to decide on the division of property, child custody, child support, alimony, timesharing, and other divorce issues.